geodynamics/aspect/cookbooks/shell_simple_2d/doc/shell_simple_2d.md

     constant anyway.
 Also note that we re-entered the `Material model` subsection in order to change a value.
-Subsections can be entered multiple times in a single parameter file, however, this can get confusing quickly and we discourage this use, unless it provides as benefit like grouping related parameters.
+Subsections can be entered multiple times in a single parameter file, however, this can get confusing quickly and we discourage this use, unless it provides a benefit like grouping related parameters.